Neo-Mind/WARP/Docs/Setting_Session.md

 # Settings file

 Tool Settings are saved under the name **'Settings.yml'** which has the following format.
-This file is auto-generated the first time you run any of the 3 tools.

 ```yaml
 Language: <custom language name or Default (ENG)>